betrusted-io/betrusted-io.github.io/dev-plan.md

 1. **Alpha** Developer-oriented FPGA-based system.
 "Almost looks-like, works-like" prototypes in the form factor of a phone case.
-Priced in the several hundred dollar range, produced in small (100's) quantities.
-Not resistant to "evil maid" attacks but should be fully resistant to remote exploits and more importantly should embody all the UX elements expected of the final product.
+Priced in the few hundred dollar range, produced in small (100's) quantities.

     Primary focus is on vetting the code base and validating the ASIC design parameters.
 Concurrent variations testing several keyboard